MiemieMethod/bedrock-docs/docs/refs/protocols/packets/actorpickrequestpacket.md

 //// define
 Actor ID：<!-- md:samp int64 -->

-- 基本类型。Target Actor ID
+- 基本类型。protocol.packet.actorpickrequestpacket.actor_id.descriptionTarget Actor ID

 ////
 //// define
 Max Slots：<!-- md:samp byte -->

-- 基本类型。number of empty hotbar slots (to dec'id'e whether to overwrite a slot or add it to an empty one)
+- 基本类型。protocol.packet.actorpickrequestpacket.max_slots.descriptionnumber of empty hotbar slots (to dec'id'e whether to overwrite a slot or add it to an empty one)

 ////
 //// define
 With Data：<!-- md:samp bool -->

-- 基本类型。whether we want to store the NBT data along with the item
+- 基本类型。protocol.packet.actorpickrequestpacket.with_data.descriptionwhether we want to store the NBT data along with the item

 ////